Data Privacy

 In the evolving digital landscape, data privacy isn’t optional—it’s a legal and reputational necessity.

-For businesses that are directly in healthcare or serve clients in the U.S. healthcare sector, HIPAA compliance is a critical obligation.
+For businesses that are directly in healthcare or serve clients in the U.S. healthcare sector, HIPAA compliance for businesses is a critical obligation.
 Whether you’re a hospital, a SaaS provider handling patient records, or a cloud storage vendor for a healthcare app, if you process Protected Health Information (PHI), HIPAA applies to you.

 This guide breaks down what HIPAA means for your business and how you can proactively ensure compliance and avoid common (and costly) mistakes.